Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUSTNOT id="python-errors-use-standard-exceptions" %} create new exception types when a [built-in exception type](https://docs.python.org/3/library/exceptions.html) will suffice.

-{% include requirement/SHOULDNOT id="python-errors-new-exceptions" %} create a new exception type unless the developer can remediate the error by doing something different.
+{% include requirement/SHOULDNOT id="python-errors-new-exceptions" %} create a new exception type unless the developer can handle the error programmatically.
 Specialized exception types related to service operation failures should be based on existing exception types from the [`azure-core`](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.9.0/index.html#azure-core-library-exceptions) package.

 For higher-level methods that use multiple HTTP requests, either the last exception or an aggregate exception of all failures should be produced.